Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Simulation Results

-Finally, we evaluate the NMSE performance in the case with the Bernoulli distribution.
-Figure~\ref{fig:NMSE_binary} shows the NMSE performance for $N = 200$, $M = 160$, and $p_{0} = 0.9$.
+Finally, we evaluate the estimation performance versus the true noise variance $\sigma_{\txv}^{2}$.
+Figure~\ref{fig:estimate_vs_sigma2_binary} shows the performance when $N = 200$ and $\Delta = 0.7$.

-We observe that the proposed method achieves good estimation performance for a wide range of the noise variance as is the case with Fig.~\ref{fig:NMSE}.
-We thus conclude that the proposed noise variance estimation is valid for the distribution $p_{\txX}(x)$ other than the Bernoulli-Gaussian distribution.
+The performance is obtained by averaging the result of $100$ independent trials.
+We observe that the proposed method achieves good estimation performance for a wide range of noise variances as is the case with Fig.~\ref{fig:estimate_vs_sigma2}.
+We thus conclude that the proposed noise variance estimation is effective for the binary distribution $p_{\txX, \txb}(x)$.